WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ## Same-origin response {#same-origin-response}

 The signature for a signed exchange can be included in a normal HTTP response.
-Because different clients send different request header fields, and intermediate servers add response header fields, it can be impossible to have a signature for the exact request and response that the client sees.
+Because different clients send different request header fields, clients don't know how the server's content negotiation algorithm works, and intermediate servers add response header fields, it can be impossible to have a signature for the exchange's exact request, content negotiation, and response.
 Therefore, when a client calls the validation procedure in {{signature-validity}}) to validate the `Signature` header field for an exchange represented as a normal HTTP request/response pair, it MUST pass: